-6. Electives47
+- 6. Electives 47

-Courses Applicable to AGS Distribution Requirements
+Courses Applicable to AGS Degree

-Students pursuing an Associate in General Studies degree must select courses to meet distribution requirements from the following list.
+Students pursuing an Associate in General Studies degree must select courses from the list below to meet distribution requirements.

 With the exception of English composition and physical education activity courses, those courses not listed as Humanities, Math/Science or Social Sciences will be classified as electives.
 These courses may be used to fill the elective portion of the 90 total quarter hour requirement but may not be used to meet distribution requirements.
 A course may be counted in only one distribution area.
 All courses must be numbered 100 and above.